Stella-IT/XenXenXenSe/README.md

 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## Code of Conduct
-This project has adopted Stella IT Opensource Project Code of Conduct (also known as: Stella IT HongseeLab Code of Conduct).
+This project has adopted Stella IT Opensource Project Code of Conduct.
 Please refer to [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for more information.

 ## License